rbatllet/private-blockchain/docs/reports/FALLBACK_INVESTIGATION_SUMMARY.md

 ## Architecture Validation

-The principle _"Un fallback no hauria d'evitar MAI la implementació de l'arquitectura per comoditat"_ was being violated by the triple-nested fallback:
+The principle _"A fallback should NEVER avoid implementing the architecture for convenience"_ was being violated by the triple-nested fallback:

 ### ❌ What Was Wrong (Comfort Over Architecture)
 - Cascading fallbacks to "ensure every block gets indexed somehow"